MemoryNode API usage

 | Public (P) | — | — | /healthz, /ready, /v1/health |

-API keys created through POST /v1/api-keys are rate-limited at 15 RPM for the first 48 h after api_keys.created_at; after that the default is 60 RPM per key.
+All API keys are rate-limited at 15 RPM for the first 48 h after api_keys.created_at; after that the default is 60 RPM per key.
 See packages/shared/src/plans.ts.

 Webhook forwarding uses internal headers after signature verification, but that internal token path is route-bound to POST /v1/memories and is not accepted as a general-purpose auth bypass on other routes.